James Magee (sea captain): Later life

 In 1800–1801 James Magee's brother, Bernard, captained the Globe on another voyage to the Northwest Coast and China.
 The Globe was a 245-ton ship built in 1800 at Newbury, Massachusetts.
 It was owned by J. and T.H.
 Perkins, and Bernard and James Magee.
 Bernard Magee was killed in 1801 at Skidegate, Haida Gwaii, when the Globe, was attacked by Haida.
 According to William F. Sturgis, the attack was retribution for the execution of five Kaigani Haida chiefs by James D. Ingersoll, captain of the Charlotte.
 Ingersoll's act was itself retribution for an earlier attack upon the Belle Savage.

 By 1800 James Magee's health was failing.
 In the fall of 1800 Magee and his wife joined Thomas Handasyd Perkins on a trip to Ballston Spa and Saratoga Springs, New York, partly for Magee's health.
 A few months after returning to Boston James Magee suffered the last of several strokes.
 He died on 2 February 1801, in his home at Roxbury.
-On 5 February 1801 he was buried, probably in the Central Burying Ground in Boston Common, in the tomb he had purchased in 1790, in which his wife and four of his children were later interred.
+He was buried in the mass grave of the General Arnold’s crew, on Burial Hill in Plymouth, per his last will and testament.

 James and Margaret Magee had nine children.
 All but one, Mary Magee, died young.
 Their son Charles Magee lived just long enough to marry and have a daughter.